 Santa Barbara (otherwise known as the American Riviera) is a long-time favourite day trip from Los Angeles and for good reason.
-Located two hours northwest of Los Angeles, it’s a vibrant coastal town famed for its beaches, vineyards and breathtaking hikes.
+Located two hours northwest of Los Angeles, it’s a vibrant coastal town famed for its beaches around Los Angeles, vineyards and breathtaking hikes.

 Yes, Santa Barbara has beaches, and some interesting colonial architecture (check out the Old Mission), but when it comes to hikes, Santa Barbara really shines.
 The mountains surrounding Santa Barbara are dotted with hiking trails, many of which have spectacular views of the ocean, perfect for visiting Santa Barbara with adventurous kids.

 If you’d prefer something a little more laid back, you can find great places to shop and eat on State Street.
 Dining wise, Yoichi’s Japanese seven-course tasting menu is one of the hottest dinners in town.
 Finish up with a few cocktails at Milk & Honey.